-7 In some cases, trial time was significantly less that sixty-two trial days per accused (Elizaphan and Gérard Ntakirutimana: thirty trial days per accused; Niyitegeka: thirty-five trial days; Gacumbitsi: thirty-two trial days; Ndindabahizi: twenty-seven trial days; Muhimana: thirty-four trial days; Mpambara: twenty-eight trial days; Karera: thirty-three trial days).
+&lt;sup>7 In some cases, trial time was significantly less that sixty-two trial days per accused (Elizaphan and Gérard Ntakirutimana: thirty trial days per accused; Niyitegeka: thirty-five trial days; Gacumbitsi: thirty-two trial days; Ndindabahizi: twenty-seven trial days; Muhimana: thirty-four trial days; Mpambara: twenty-eight trial days; Karera: thirty-three trial days).
 Other cases took more time than sixty-two days.

+24. In the Government case (para.
+10), the second of the four Defence teams is presenting its evidence.
+It is expected that the case will be completed in 2007.
+Judgment is expected in 2008.

+25. The Military II case (para.
+10) is very close to the end of the Prosecution case (the last witness is presently being heard).
+The Defence case will commence in early 2007 and judgment is expected in 2008.

+26. The Karemera et al. trial (para.
+11) is a voluminous and complex case.
+Several important Prosecution overview witnesses have been heard.
+The Trial Chamber has taken steps to ensure that the Prosecution case should be completed before the middle of 2007 in order to conclude the trial in late 2008.

-fourth of the six accused is nearing the conclusion of his case.
-The trial is expected to be completed in 2007.
+27. Turning now to the single accused cases, the Zigiranyirazo trial (para.
+11) has reached the end of the Prosecution case and the Defence has commenced presenting its case.
+This case is expected to be completed in 2007.
+The Bikindi trial (para.
+11), the Nchamihigo case (para.
+11) and the Rukundo trial (para.
+10) are also expected to be completed in 2007.

-- 24. In the Military I trial (para.
-10), the Defence case closed in January 2007 and closing arguments are scheduled from 28 May to 1 June 2007. - 25.
-In the Government trial (para.
-11), the second of the four Defence cases is nearing its conclusion.
-It is expected that the case will be completed in late 2007.
-Judgment is expected in 2008. - 26.
-The Prosecution case in Military II closed in early December 2006 (para.
-11).
-The Defence case commenced on 16 April 2007 and judgment is expected in 2008. - 27.
-The Karemera et al. trial (para.
-12) is a particularly complex case.
-Following the withdrawal of a judge from this trial for health reasons in January 2007, proceedings were stayed pending the conclusion of proceedings to determine whether this case could continue with a substitute judge.
-Following the Appeals Chamber ruling on 20 April 2007 and the appointment of a substitute judge to this case on 1 May 2007, the Karemera trial is set to resume on 11 June 2007.
-The Trial Chamber has taken steps to ensure that the Prosecution case should be completed before the end of 2007.
-It is hoped to conclude the trial in late 2008, although the possibility that this case, particularly in the judgment writing phase, may spill over into early 2009 cannot be excluded. - 28.
-Turning now to the single accused cases, the Prosecution case in Zigiranyirazo (para.
-12) has concluded and the Defence case is ongoing.
-This trial is expected to conclude in 2007.
-The hearing of the Defence cases in the Bikindi trial (para.
-12), the Nchamihigo case (para.
-12) and the Rukundo trial (para.
-11) are also expected to be completed in 2007.